 Almost all glues are meant to be used as sparingly as possible, because bonds between things are always stronger the tighter they can be pressed together, regardless of how thick or ‘gap-filling’ the glue may seem.

 If on the other hand a fast-setting glue such as superglue is used this will not offer the same margin for repositioning so the ‘set-up’ is important in this case as a means of making sure that pieces can be positioned ‘right first time’.
 I use metal blocks (steel offcuts) to glue pieces against.
 For example, below I placed the edge of the base piece up against the block, put some glue on the edge of the upright piece and just had to slide it down the block surface into position.
 This ensured that the upright piece was glued in the right position along the edge of the base piece.
-Metal blocks like these can be bought from metal retailers such as www.metalmaniauk.com for between £5-10 (see Lexicon entry ‘metal construction blocks’
+Metal blocks like these can be bought from metal retailers such as www.metalmaniauk.com for just a few pounds (see Lexicon entry ‘metal construction blocks’).

 Another way of setting things up, involving a different technique of gluing, is offered by the fact that thin liquids will be drawn into tight gaps (what’s known as capillary action).
 This means that difficult-to-glue pieces such as the curving sheet below can be set up in the correct position and the glue is introduced along the joint afterwards.
 Here a thin plastic solvent is being used to glue styrene plastic, but thin superglue can also be used and this can also work with card.